Homemade Pesto with Walnuts

 Instructions

-3. Add the basil, cheese, lemon juice, walnuts, and salt into a food processor.
+- Add the basil, cheese, lemon juice, walnuts, and salt into the bowl of a food processor.

-4. Place the lid on and turn the processor on.
-Remove the pour spout to the lid and begin pouring in the olive oil.
+- Place the lid on and turn the processor on.
+Remove the pour spout to the lid and begin pouring a steady stream of olive oil in.

 Nutrition Information: